janzheng/sheetlogger/readme.md

 1. Install package: `yarn add --dev @yawnxyz/sheetlog`
 2. Create a Google Sheet
 3. Follow the [installation instructions for SpreadAPI](https://spreadapi.roombelt.com/setup)
-4. Replace the default script with the custom script (spreadapi-custom.js) in this repo
+4. Replace the default script with the custom script (`sheetlog.js`) in this repo
-5. Make sure to change the appropriate authentication for your app!!
+5. Make sure to change the appropriate authentication for your app — the default is fully open.
 6. Deploy the app per installation instructions, and get the custom URL.
 7. Set that URL to .env.SHEET_URL to your deployed SpreadAPI Apps Script, or with `sheet.setup({sheetUrl: "some url"})`
 8. Create a new Google Sheets tab named "Logs"